 |On the balance of assets 1.75%

-In competitive countries, it really matters because the returns an investor gets is mostly single digit but a country like India, the average return an investor mostly gets is double-digit, so mutual fund expense ratio has not really mattered much, especially in equity funds.
+In competitive countries, it really matters because the returns an investor gets are mostly single-digit but in a country like India, the average return an investor mostly gets is double-digit, so mutual fund expense ratio has not really mattered much, especially in equity funds.

 Where to find the Mutual Fund Expense Ratio?